DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 Every week spent stuck in a clunky workflow costs real hours.
 Get the schema comparison and AI Assistant running in your own environment with the [30 day free trial](https://www.devart.com/dbforge/sql/studio/download.html).

-If your stack covers more than SQL Server, look at dbForge Edge instead.
-It wraps dbForge's Studios for PostgreSQL, Oracle, MySQL, MariaDB, and SQL Server into one cross platform app, and when its 30 day trial ends it does not lock you out.
-It quietly falls back to a permanent, free Express edition covering the basics of coding, design, and data editing, a detail that is easy to miss if you only skim the [dbForge Edge](https://www.devart.com/dbforge/edge/) landing page.
+And if your stack covers more than only SQL Server, you can also try dbForge Edge.
+It supports many databases (including PostgreSQL, Oracle, MySQL, and MariaDB), so if you manage mixed environments, dbForge Edge is a solid [database IDE](https://www.devart.com/dbforge/edge/) option.

 ## 2. VS Code with the MSSQL Extension: The Official Replacement for Azure Data Studio